Hispanic Heritage Month Guest Bloggers Series

 - Salt and pepper to taste

 Heat the oil in a large skillet over medium heat and add the meat.
 Cook for about 5 minutes and stir in the onion, green pepper, Serrano pepper.
 Cook until they start to soften and add the tomatoes.
 Simmer a little while longer until tender, season with salt and pepper.

 Pork rinds in a red Sauce/Chicharrón guisado en salsa roja

-NOTE: If you can fin Pressed Pork (Chicharron prensado) you can use instead of the pork rinds.
+NOTE: If you can find Pressed Pork (Chicharron prensado) you can use it instead of pork rinds.

 Heat the oil in a frying pan and add the pork rinds.
 Sauté for about 3 minutes.